-The proposed subdivision will result in the creation of five residential lots consistent with the intent and density of the land use designation applicable to the Project.
+The proposed subdivision with the associated Variance will result in the creation of five residential lots consistent with the intent and density of the land use designation applicable to the Project.
 The Project is considered urban infill because the property is located in an urbanized area and would develop a vacant parcel.